nihaldsouza/wikicontext-v2/README.md

 ### What's next?

 1. [BERT extractive text summarizer](https://pypi.org/project/bert-extractive-summarizer/) as an additional algorithm.
+We are exploring the option of using [Serverless Framework](https://www.serverless.com/) to deploy this service.

 ### Contributing